Elizabeth Tsurkov: Treatment during captivity

-Tsurkov said in a November 2025 interview with The New York Times that she was tortured and sexually abused by Kata'ib Hezbollah during her captivity, despite having published articles supporting Palestinian rights and criticizing the Israeli government.
+Tsurkov said in a November 2025 interview with The New York Times that she was tortured and sexually abused by Kata'ib Hezbollah during her captivity.
 The Times reviewed her medical records and said they described extensive injuries originating in torture.
 Tsurkov said that she decided to share her experience to "give a voice to the Iraqis who have been tortured by [Kata'ib Hezbollah]".
+In a later interview to the BBC, published on 2 December 2025, Tsurkov repeated the facts that during her time in captivity, she suffered from starvation and interrogations.
+Once her captors found out she was an Israeli they began torturing her using electrocutions, beatings, whippings, sexual abuse and being hung from the ceiling by her hands.
+She described a particular method used in Iraq "It's called 'the scorpion'.
+You get handcuffed with [your] shoulders crossed behind the back.
+It often leads to dislocation of shoulders."

+In January 2026, Tsurkov wrote a piece for The Atlantic about on how her captors were poor interrogators and prone to confirmation bias.

 Release

-On September 9, 2025, Iraqi prime minister Mohammed Shia al-Sudani and U.S. president Donald Trump announced, on Twitter and Truth Social respectively, that Tsurkov had been freed.
+On 9 September 2025, Iraqi prime minister Mohammed Shia al-Sudani and U.S. president Donald Trump announced, on Twitter and Truth Social respectively, that Tsurkov had been freed.
 She was freed after 903 days in captivity, and was transferred to the U.S. Embassy in Baghdad following her release.
-Israeli sources reported that she would return to Israel, and undergo care similar to that provided to released and rescued hostages held in Gaza by Palestinian militant groups.
+Israeli sources reported that she would return to Israel.

-According to Agence France-Presse, citing a Kata'ib Hezbollah source, Tsurkov's release was negotiated under the condition that U.S military forces withdraw from Iraq.
+According to Agence France-Presse, citing a Kata'ib Hezbollah source, Tsurkov's release was negotiated under the condition that U.S. military forces withdraw from Iraq.
 US Special Presidential Envoy for Hostage Affairs, Adam Boehler, who led the efforts to secure Tsurkov's release, however, indicated that "the United States did not give anything in return for Tsurkov’s release".
 The Arabic international newspaper Asharq Al-Awsat reported, based on sources in the Iraqi militia and security circles, that the abductors were effectively forced into releasing Tsurkov "after a political siege and negotiations that escalated since August, under pressure from the Iraqi government and the United States," so that Kata'ib Hezbollah "lost their bargaining chip and got nothing".
 Lebanese and Saudi media claimed that Tsurkov's release was in fact a prisoner swap, and that Iraqi militia members were released and that talks would be held to release Hezbollah operative Imad Amhaz who was captured in Lebanon by Israeli commandos in November 2024, in addition to five other detainees.
 According to a US State Department spokesperson, the release of Elizabeth Tsurkov "came after a decisive partnership with [Iraqi] Prime Minister Mohammed Shia al-Sudani".
 According to The Times of Israel, parts of her release process relied on Qatar.

+Post-release

+On 1 December 2025, Tsurkov criticized the Israeli government's policy towards post-Assad Syria as "rudderless".
+On 15 April 2026, the United States put a bounty on Ahmad al-Hamidawi and Kataeb Hezbollah, the group responsible for Tsurkov's kidnapping.